jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

   still green.

-* When I use a number that is bigger than the index for the last item
+* If I use a number that is bigger than the index for the last item

   .. code-block:: python
     :lineno-start: 23